envil/redescription-mining-code/sphinx/siren-web/download.rst

 Or use a tool like Ubuntu Software Center to open the package and install the application.

-If everything went fine, you should find a Siren entry in your Applications menu.
+If everything went fine, you should find a *Siren* entry in your Applications menu.

-You can find help under *Siren*'s Help menu or :project_url:`online </help/>`.
+You can find help :project_url:`here <help/>`.

 .. image:: ../_figs/screenshots/Partscreen.png